SUPPORT WHEN YOU NEED IT

 Step 2: Download the free trial

-Using what you’ve learned in the demo, run through a few different test deployments in your live environment using the fully-functioning 15-day trial.
+Using what you’ve learned in the demo, run through a few different test deployments on up to 15 computers in your live environment using the fully-functioning 15-day trial.
 Follow along with our Quick Start Guide or step-by-step videos.
 If you have questions, contact us and we’ll be happy to walk you through the process.
 Most customers are able to see an end to end proof of concept in an afternoon between their normal day to day activities.

 If you like to use a network cable to do your imaging, you can integrate SmartDeploy with Microsoft Windows Deployment Services (WDS).
 WDS is a role that you configure within Windows Server and only requires common infrastructure components such as AD, DHCP, and DNS.
 SmartDeploy generates the Image.wim and Boot.wim files needed and can be directly imported into the WDS console.
 When it is all setup, plug in the network cable, hit the power button, press the keystroke to network boot (such as F12) and away you go.